Cornish Miners and 49ers—the History of Gold Mining in California

 Steam engines required a lot of human labor in the gathering of firewood.
 Earlier water turbines depended upon the weight of the water to turn them, and they were not very efficient at extracting the available energy from moving water.

 The Pelton Wheel was patented in 1880.
 The Nevada City foundry, in Nevada City, California began manufacturing it for shipment all over the world.
-They came in many sizes, from just a few inches, to monsters like the one above.
+They came in many sizes, from just a few inches, to monsters like the one pictured below.

 The basic design of the Pelton wheel is still used in modern hydroelectric power generation.